AaronMHurst/python_egaf/README.md

 # pyEGAF

 This project is a Python package that allows for the extraction and manipulation of thermal-neutron capture gamma-ray data from the Evaluated Gamma-ray Activation File (EGAF) library [[1]](#1).
-The EGAF library is a database of &gamma;-ray energies and their corresponding partial &gamma;-ray cross sections from thermal-neutron capture measurements carried out with a guided neutron beam at the Budapest Research Reactor for 245 isotopes encompassing measurements of natural elemental samples for targets from *Z* = 1-82, 90, and 92, except for He (*Z* = 2) and Pm (*Z* = 61) [[1]](#1).
+The EGAF library is a database of &gamma;-ray energies and their corresponding partial &gamma;-ray cross sections from thermal-neutron capture measurements carried out with a guided neutron beam at the Budapest Research Reactor for 245 isotopes encompassing measurements of natural elemental samples for targets from *Z* = 1-83, 90, and 92, except for Tc (*Z* = 43) and Pm (*Z* = 61) [[1]](#1).
+The database comprises a total of 8172 primary &gamma; rays and 29605 secondary &gamma; rays (a total of 37777 &gamma; rays) associated with 12564 levels.
 The (*n*,&gamma;) targets and corresponding residual compound nuclides relevant to the EGAF project are summarized in the schematic of the nuclear chart shown in the figure below.

 ![EGAF Nuclides](EGAF_nuclides.png?raw=true "Schematic of nuclear chart relevant to EGAF nuclides")